-- Proposal 1 FOR each of the Board's nominees for directors; - Proposal 2 FOR the Auditor Proposal; and - Proposal 3 FOR the Incentive Plan Proposal.
+- Proposal 1 FOR each of the Board's nominees for directors; and - Proposal 2 FOR the Auditor Proposal.

 If you are a "street name" holder and do not provide voting instructions on one or more proposals, your bank, broker or other nominee may be able to vote those shares.
 See "What are broker non-votes?" below.